Key Takeaways

 Distracted driving was the leading cause of both fatal and non-fatal accidents on Oklahoma roadways from 2017 to 2021.
 During that five-year period, distracted driving injured nearly 8,000 motorists on highways alone.

 Distraction isn't just texting.
 It includes eating, adjusting controls, talking to passengers, and any mental distraction that takes attention from the road.
 But phones are the biggest factor.
 Drivers using phones are 4-6 times more likely to be involved in a crash.
+And the problem is getting worse as smartphones become more integrated into daily life — navigation apps, social media notifications, and hands-free calling all compete for a driver's attention during what should be the most focused activity of their day.

 Approximately 30% of all traffic crash fatalities in Oklahoma involve alcohol or drug impairment.
 That's consistent with national trends, but it means roughly 200 Oklahomans die each year in crashes that wouldn't have happened if someone had made a different choice.